Fighting for a Better Illinois

 Lindsey’s priorities include making health care, including mental health care, more affordable and accessible; supporting teachers and first responders who strengthen the communities in her district, and ensuring Illinois’ tax system is fair to everyone—not just the very wealthy.
 Lindsey has been a long-time advocate for protecting critical human services, violence prevention programs, and reforming our criminal justice system to align with evidence-based and humane practices that have proven to make communities safer at a much lower cost to taxpayers.

-She currently sits on the Energy and Environment Committee, the Labor and Commerce Committee, the Elementary & Secondary Education: School Curriculum & Policies Committee, the Public Safety Appropriations Committee and the Mental Health Committee.
+She currently sits on the Elementary & Secondary Education: School Curriculum & Policies Committee, the Public Safety Appropriations Committee, the Housing Committee, the Human Services Committee, the Police & Fire Committee, and the Public Benefits Subcommittee.

 Prior to her appointment, Lindsey worked in human services, state government, policy advocacy, and community work.
 For the past eight years, she has worked on issues of public safety and criminal justice reform in state government and at a public interest law and policy non-profit.
 While in state government, she served as the program manager for Adult Redeploy Illinois at the Illinois Criminal Justice Information Authority, working with county officials across Illinois on court-based alternatives to incarceration for people facing non-violent charges.